Portfolio Lead - Digital Workplace

-Do you have what you need for a safe, modern digital workplace in 2021?
+Do you have what you need for a modern and secure digital workplace?

 Focusing on your core business activities with threats like these looming behind you can be challenging.
 It is a tough balancing act – investing in digital workplace security measures to keep your business safe while remaining productive and competitive.
 No wonder many businesses have continued to ramp up their spending on security even as the pandemic puts a squeeze on their budgets – Gartner estimates security spending saw a 2.4 percent growth even as overall IT spending fell more than eight percent.
 We have seen this first hand, particularly when it comes to strengthening endpoint device security.

 However, many of the businesses we speak to tend to focus on just one or two areas.
 But we hate to be the bearers of bad news: this is not enough.